.Website sales to contiguous USA ONLY Amazon link provided for all others

 The mule of today is a different animal than the old time mule.
 Jacks (male donkeys), some gaited, some trotters, bred to superior mares of all breeds produce beautiful and talented offspring that can excel in many disciplines.
 But, WHOA!
 Are mules stubborn, opinionated, have memories like elephants, less prone to illness and accidents, have superior dog-like bonding attributes?
 Read the book and discover what the author learned about these amazing equine hybrids!
 AND if you do wish to buy a mule, you owe it to yourself to read this book first, if you own mules now, read for laughs!
-15.00 includes shipping
+Available only from Amazon.

 “Lets move to a farm and raise horses.”
 Those words uttered by four-year-old Rose forewarned her parents who were happy city dwellers that she was an “animal person.”
 But by the time she was eight, the family did move to a Pennsylvania farm where a multitude of animals wandered through her life, but no dogs.
 When she married, the family began their adventure with canines of many breeds, some purebred puppies, some fostered, some adopted and the loyal hard working K9s who were partners with Rose’s daughter and son-in-law on the local police department.
 Loving dogs means losing them as they “just do not live long enough” but these stories of devoted, and some not so devoted, canines will warm your heart and give chuckles as well as some tears.
 Several Dobermans were family favorites.
 Lady Blue, a Giant Schnauzer was a challenge.
 Muffitt, the Miniature Schnauzer, who was the love of Rose’s life lived with the family for nearly seventeen years, a satisfactory time in dog-life, but losing a devoted companion who was with one that long was extremely traumatic.
 Grief stricken for months, one day she goes into local pet store that allows foster animal meetings with potential adopters and discovers an older Miniature Schnauzer, Maggie.
 Feeling sure that Muffitt guided her there, she adopts the rescued puppy-mill mother.
 This story is a tribute to Little Miss Muffitt and all the other dogs in people’s lives that fill that very special need and place in their hearts.

-8.00 includes shipping paperback ONLY available from the author's site.
+8.00 includes shipping in the contiguous USA only. paperback ONLY available from the author's site.
 This book may, in the future, be updated to become : SCHNAUZER TERRITORY with additional stories about Schnauzers to appeal to a narrower canine lover audience.
 A few original books still available from the author.

 Amazing and inspiring stories from the Bible, second-hand accounts from magazines and books as well as personal narratives that share visitations from God and our Lord Jesus Christ.
 The authors’ goal is to encourage you to know that it is possible to have a personal talking and listening relationship with our Heavenly Father.
 There is a great controversy among people as to whether this is possible, or even should be attempted.
 If you are among those who believe and want a closer walk with God, then you will enjoy The Gospel of Visitation.
-4.00 shipping included.
+4.00 shipping included to contiguous USA only.